elves/elvish/website/ref/edit.md

 the user has typed.
 Hence, normally you don't need to (and shouldn't) do any matching yourself.

-That means that in many cases you can (and should) simpy ignore the last argument to your completer.
+That means that in many cases you can (and should) simply ignore the last argument to your completer.
 However, they can be useful for deciding what **kind** of things to complete.
 For instance, if you are to write a completer for `ls`, you want to see whether the last argument starts with `-` or not: if